RVRX/grailedPriceHistory/ideas.md

 		Go to ID and add new price and crawl date
 	If ID does not exist in table / Table for ID does not exist:
 		Create ID Table / Col

+#Updates
+Base scrapy won't work on grailed.
+Scrapy just sorta wgets the site, so its not able to work on dynamic content (Grailed is ReactJS).
+Looks like I can use the Selenium package - seems to be some sort of headless browser api, along with https://github.com/clemfromspace/scrapy-selenium, to try and get things working.
+Left off with things not working, think it might be becuase of missing dependencies on the WSL or the like